cferdinandi/adventure/content/rules.md

-## The First Time You Play
+## Starting the Game

-The first time you play, the *Guide* should introduce the world to the&nbsp;players.
+The first time you play, the *Game Master* should introduce the world to the&nbsp;players.

-You can create any type of fantasy world you want, but I've put together an imaginary land, Farfaria, that you can use with my premade adventures.
+You can create any type of fantasy world you want, but I've put together an imaginary land, **[Farfaria](/farfaria/)**, that you can use with my premade adventures.
+An intro is included with each adventure.

-Here's an intro you can use if you need help getting started.

-> You live in the land of Farfaria, in a tiny little village nestled between a mountain range and a sweeping forest.
->
-> Rivers flow down from the mountains, cut through your village, and run through the forest, where they eventually connect with the ocean.
->
-> While Farfaria is a small and remote town, you're hardly alone.
-The woods and mountains are filled with amazing, magical creatures: elves, fairies, centaurs, and wizards.
-They're filled with dangerous creatures&mdash;thieves, giants, and ogres&mdash;too.
-The ocean to the south is home to mermaids, krakens, and other monsters of the&nbsp;deep.
->
-> Mysterious and exciting adventures always seem to find their way to your little village, where you and your friends are ready to help...

-For added flavor, you can **[download a printable map of Farfaria](/downloads)**.

-## Introducing the Situation
+### Introducing the Situation

 At the start of each game, a problem arises that needs the help of a group of adventurers.
-The *Guide* reads the game introduction to the players.
+The *Game Master* reads the game introduction to the players.

 Feel free to use toys, props, sketches/drawings, and fun voices to add to the excitement and mystery.
-I've also put together **[a few dozen printable creatures](/downloads)** you can use for your adventures.

 Here's an example from **[Lacey the Luck Dragon](/adventures/lacey-the-luck-dragon/)**: